solo-io/gloo-docs/gloo/docs/dev/writing_auth_plugins/_index.md

 by Gloo.

 ### API overview
-There are two interfaces that are of interest when developing external auth plugins.
+When developing external auth plugins, there are two interfaces we need to be familiar with.
 They are both defined [here](https://github.com/solo-io/ext-auth-plugins/blob/master/api/interface.go)

 ##### ExtAuthPlugin